Working Memory¶

 )

-Use the memories field for important facts that should be remembered across all future conversations:
+Use the memories field for facts that should persist beyond this session:

 working_memory = WorkingMemory(